-Configuration Drilling behavior Multiple data If the query uses multiple data tables: tables The hierarchies shown on the Drill Down menu are based on the primary table.
+Configuration Drilling behavior Multiple data tables If the query uses multiple data tables: The hierarchies shown on the Drill Down menu are based on the primary table.
 Only hierarchies for shared lookup tables are valid for drilling in this circumstance.
 The All Detail drill option will only be available if the tables share the exact same key columns and all of the key columns are lookup columns.
 The Choose Columns dialog will only show columns from lookup tables.
-System tables Axiom queries to system tables (such as Axiom.
-Aliases) cannot be drilled.
+System tables Axiom queries to system tables (such as Axiom.Aliases) cannot be drilled.
 Alternate aggregations Use of AxAggregate on a column does not prevent drilling, but in some cases it does not return the values that you might expect on the drill sheet.
 For example, if AxAggregate(Avg) is used, the average values on the drill sheet will not correspond with the average value on the original row.
 This is because the sum by on the drill sheet is at a different level, resulting in different average calculations per record.
+Additionally, if the AxAggregate column also has a column filter, the column is not recognized as valid for purposes of drilling and does not get copied to the drill sheet.
 Data Conversions If data conversion is enabled for the Axiom query, the conversion also applies to the drill down data.
 Segmented data Segmented data is not supported for use with drill-down drilling.